Ryan Connaughton

-Ryan Melissa Gareis (born November 13, 1998) is an American professional soccer player who plays as a forward for the Houston Dash of the National Women's Soccer League (NWSL).
+Ryan Melissa Connaughton (born November 13, 1998) is an American professional soccer player who plays as a forward for Chicago Stars FC of the National Women's Soccer League.
+She played college soccer for the South Carolina Gamecocks before being selected in the 2022 NWSL Draft by the Houston Dash.

 Early life

-Gareis is originally from Naperville, Illinois.

-Gareis attended Neuqua Valley High School in Naperville, Illinois where she scored the most goals for the team her freshman year.
+Connaughton is originally from Naperville, Illinois.
+She attended Neuqua Valley High School, where she scored the most goals for the team her freshman year.
 She was a member of Sockers FC and played in the Elite Clubs National League (ECNL) and won U.S. Club Soccer's National Championship in 2012 & 2013.

-In 2013, Gareis attended a U15 Girls' U.S. Youth National Team Training Camp.
-Gareis was a member of Illinois' Olympic Development Program (ODP) in 2010 and 2014.
-Gareis played for the Illinois ODP team when they played in the National Championships in 2014.
+In 2013, Connaughton attended a U15 Girls' U.S. Youth National Team Training Camp.
+Connaughton was a member of Illinois' Olympic Development Program (ODP) in 2010 and 2014.
+Connaughton played for the Illinois ODP team when they played in the National Championships in 2014.

 College career

-Gareis played college soccer at South Carolina from 2017 to 2021.
+Connaughton played college soccer at South Carolina from 2017 to 2021.
+She was named to the SEC All-Freshman Team after her rookie year.
+She went on to score 15 goals in exactly 100 games across her five-season college career.

 Club career

+Houston Dash

-In December 2021, Gareis was selected by the Houston Dash in the fourth round of the 2022 NWSL Draft.
-On February 18, 2022, Gareis signed a two-year contract with Houston.
+In December 2021, Connaughton was selected by the Houston Dash in the fourth round of the 2022 NWSL Draft.
+On February 18, 2022, Connaughton signed a two-year contract with Houston.
 She made 20 appearances for the Dash in the 2022 season, and was named the club's Young Player of the Year.
 In January 2023, she signed a contract extension with Houston.

-Gareis scored her first NWSL goal on October 18, 2025, coming off the bench to score the lone goal in Houston's 1–0 win against the Kansas City Current, ending the Current's 17-game unbeaten streak.
+Connaughton scored her first NWSL goal on October 18, 2025, coming off the bench to score the lone goal in Houston's 1–0 win against the Kansas City Current that ending the Current's 17-game unbeaten streak.
+At the end of 2025, Connaughton left Houston as a free agent.

+Chicago Stars

+On December 3, 2025, the Chicago Stars announced that Connaughton had signed a three-year contract with the club through 2028.